thomasmarsh/mcts/README.md

 planning to extend minimax-rs, but ended up starting from scratch and then adding back some elements of minimax-rs's threading and utility libraries.

-Although minimax-rs has good lock-free root parallelism, it uses MCTS-Solver, which is more effective at end game than for general use.
+Although minimax-rs has good lock-free tree parallelism, it uses MCTS-Solver, which is more effective at end game than for general use.
 Additionally, it uses full expansion of each node rather than single expansion, which can reduce performance in games with large branching factors.